Teach English in Spain? Here's How

 Another good option or complement to a teacher-training course is a short Spanish class—especially if you have never studied it.
 You will need Spanish for everything you do here when you’re not teaching English, and it’s another good way to meet people in and around a school.
 Through either course you can do a family homestay or share an apartment with young Spaniards.
 Both options can lead to English teaching job leads.

-Save money.
 Academies only offer jobs onsite, so you’ll have to job search here.
-While the peseta-dollar exchange rate is favorable for Americans, you should still aim to have several thousand dollars at your disposal to cover a basic U.S. healthcare plan while you are away, a teacher training course, and living expenses while you find a job and an apartment.
+You should aim to have several thousand dollars at your disposal to cover a basic U.S. healthcare plan while you are away, a teacher training course, and living expenses while you find a job and an apartment.
 Everyone here, regardless of profession, is paid once a month, so you’ll want to have the first of couple months of rent before you start working.
-And, of course, you won’t get rich teaching English anywhere, so it’s nice to have some dollars for occasional luxuries.
+And, of course, you generally won’t get rich teaching English anywhere (though there are exceptions in regions such as Southeast Asia), so it’s nice to have some money available to you for occasional luxuries.

-Working illegally has few disadvantages.
 It means you don’t sign a contract, and in theory the stability factor is lower.
 But it also means you don’t pay taxes.
 In some cases you will be paid in cash, while some schools and agencies will give you a monthly pay-to-bearer check cashable at a designated bank.
+Of course, if you are caught by authorities, you can be deported from Spain and the EU, so that is very important to keep in mind.

 Language schools offer few classes during the summer, and companies offer none.
 And, of course, cities slow to a crawl in August, the traditional month of vacations.
 All this makes it nearly impossible to find work without proper papers.